 “What the hell is going on?”
 I banged my hand on the table.
 After going through the same process for four times, I had no luck booking my ticket.
 “What a great day,” I told myself.

 And it worked!
 I finally booked my ticket with AirAsia!
 It just took me only six tries!
 How lucky am I, huh?
-Oh my, what a great feeling.
-But by this time I wasn’t sure if I should feel happy.
+Oh, what a great feeling.
+But by this time I wasn’t sure if I was actually happy to have my flight booked.

 It Happened Again!